Starting a new social media account

 Before creating a new channel, think about how it is going to serve the needs of customers now and into the future.
 For example, if you’re trying to promote a specific program, initiative or event, it may be more effective to leverage your department’s official social media account/s (which has an established following) than creating a new one just for your program.

-If you’d like other social teams to share your content or run your ad campaign on their channels, contact the NSW Government Social Media team.
-We’ll help you find the appropriate people to talk to.
+If you’d like other social teams to share your content or run your ad campaign on their channels, email the NSW Government Social Media team at:

 Seek approval to start a new account

-- Send a copy of your 'New account strategy' to the NSW Government Social Media team as an FYI.
+- Send a copy of your channel account strategy to the NSW Government Social Media team as an FYI.